A Neighborhood in the heart of the Highlands

 Looking at a map, the lifeline of Belknap is Trevilian Way, a picturesque winding road that is popular with motorists, bicyclists, dog walkers, and runners.
 Belknap’s eastern boundary is where Trevilian Way connects with Bardstown and Taylorsville Roads.
 Nearby is Lakeside Swim Club, a popular family favorite since 1924.

-Belknap’s western boundary ends at Trevilian Way and Newburg Road, and just beyond that point is The Louisville Zoo, Joe Creason Park, and Louisville Nature Center.
+Belknap’s western boundary ends at Trevilian Way and Newburg Road.
+Less than a mile outside Belknap’s boundaries are The Louisville Zoo, Joe Creason Park, and Louisville Nature Center.

 Belknap was recognized by Louisville Magazine in 2010 as one of the most livable and lovable neighborhoods in Louisville.
 Belknap received a national newsletter award in 2012 from Neighborhoods USA, the first time a Kentucky neighborhood was recognized by this organization.

-As a diverse and eclectic neighborhood ranging from young families to retirees, Belknap is also home to U.S. Senator Mitch McConnell and his wife Elaine Chao, Secretary of Labor.
+As a diverse and eclectic neighborhood ranging from young families to retirees, Belknap is also home to U.S. Senator Mitch McConnell and his wife Elaine Chao, U.S. Secretary of Transportation.